Hawaiian tropical rainforests

 The Hawaiian tropical rainforests are a tropical moist broadleaf forest ecoregion in the Hawaiian Islands.
 They cover an area of 6700 km2 in the windward lowlands and montane regions of the islands.
 Coastal mesic forests are found at elevations from sea level to 300 m.
 Mixed mesic forests occur at elevations of 750 to 1250 m, while wet forests are found from 1250 to 1700 m.
 Moist bogs and shrublands exist on montane plateaus and depressions.

-For the 28 million years of existence of the Hawaiian Islands, they have been isolated from the rest of the world by vast stretches of the Pacific Ocean, and this isolation has resulted in the evolution of an incredible diversity of endemic species, including fungi, mosses, snails, birds, and other wildlife.
+For the 28 million years of existence of the Hawaiian Islands, the tropical rainforests have been isolated from the rest of the world by vast stretches of the Pacific Ocean, and this isolation has resulted in the evolution of an incredible diversity of endemic species, including fungi, mosses, snails, birds, and other wildlife.
 In the lush, moist forests high in the mountains, trees are draped with vines, orchids, ferns, and mosses.
 This ecoregion includes one of the world's wettest places, the slopes of Mount Waiʻaleʻale, which average 373 in of rainfall per year.